Xilinx/inference-server/docs/example_resnet50_python.rst

 Include the module
 ------------------

+In the development container, the Python library is automatically built and installed as part of the CMake build process.
 You can include the Python library by importing the ``amdinfer`` module.
 The different submodules are imported by default but you can include them manually as well.
 These explicit imports can help IDEs resolve Python imports for autocompletion.